-All incidents must be reported and recorded using the school's 'Incident Form' and logged in the school's Sanctions File and Anti-bullying File.
+All incidents must be reported and recorded and logged on the School's CPOMS database.
 Regular monitoring of these and discussion of pastoral matters in the staff briefings will enable patterns to be identified.

 Staff and governor training

 The Headmaster is responsible for arranging a programme of staff and governor development and raising awareness of all staff through effective training, so that the principles of the school policy are understood, legal responsibilities are known, action is defined to resolve and prevent problems, and sources of support are available.